primer3-org/primer3/README.txt

 [Monovalent cations] = [Monovalent cations] + 120*(([divalent cations] - [dNTP])^0.5)

 According to the formula concentration of desoxynucleotide triphosphate [dNTP] must be smaller than concentration of divalent cations.
+If the specified concentration of dNTPs is larger than specified concentration of divalent cations then the effect of divalent cations is not considered.
 The concentration of dNTPs is included to the formula beacause of some magnesium is bound by the dNTP.
 Attained concentration of monovalent cations is used to calculate oligo/primer melting temperature.
 Use tag PRIMER_DNTP_CONC to specify the concentration of dNTPs.